Citizenship

 You can print more copies of the travel journal.

-What is a non-routine application?
+What is a non-routine citizenship application?

-We consider your application non-routine if:
+We consider your application non-routine or complex if

 For more information